keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 3. The Dissertation Proposal "pitches" my specific project: to defend an account of virtue, practical reason, and happiness drawing on three  contemporary virtue ethicists. [(First draft here)](https://drive.google.com/file/d/0B0CYQDZ8AWu8ZWpPVG5lS2V4RGM/view)

+## 15 Oct 2015

+I wrote and re-wrote my dissertation proposal many times.
+I discussed it with my wife (she has a background in philosophy) and with my advisor.
+Eventually it was submitted to my advisor.

+He said:

+> Dear Keith, I've read your proposal and it looks good.
+There are numerous small points that need correcting, especially in formatting the references and providing bibliographic information...
+Congrats on making progress.
+Once you clean up these details it will be ready to go!

+He did have some corrections for me to make, which I suppose is normal.

+With that I began working in earnest.
+I started writing in Scrivener.

+One page a day, seven days a week was the plan and it worked fairly well for me.
+I usually wrote 2-3 pages about 3-4 days a week.
+Many of these pages were merely notes, or comments on what I was reading.
+Others were "sections", that is, attempts at creating a building block for future chapters (a chapter being composed of 3-5 "sections").

+### Between October 2015 and August 2016

+I wrote a lot.
+Read a lot and wrote alot and re-read and re-wrote.

 ### 16 May 2016 Boot Camp!